microbit-playground/microbit-playground.github.io/content/teachers.md

 #### Relax, it's not a Teaching Project

-The launch is 'give kids a micro:bit to tinker with'; it's not a project for teachers & schools.
-The educational potential is massive and their use could be incorporated into planning the 2017/2018 school year (or earlier if they're available for schools to buy).
+I beleive the launch is 'give kids a micro:bit to tinker with'; it's not a project for teachers & schools.
+The educational potential is massive and their use could be incorporated into planning the 2016/2017 school year when class packs will be available.

 ## Teaching Resources